- Lesson 1: Paths to market leadership

 Today, Veeva is approaching $2 billion in revenue and showing no signs of slowing.

 The key lesson from the Veeva experience is that vertical software CEOs need to start thinking about their “next act” years before their core product starts to slow.
-It can take two to three years to launch a new product and grow it to meaningful scale.
+It can take two to three years to launch a new product and grow it to a meaningful scale.

 When it comes to building new products to cross-sell into an existing customer base, we’ve seen a few tactics used successfully: